You downloaded three apps last month and opened none of them

 Goal apps serve fundamentally different purposes.
 Some are built for daily habits – small repeated actions where streaks and visual calendars keep you on track.
 Others are built for milestone goals – big projects where you need to break down steps, set deadlines, and monitor completion percentage.
 And a third category focuses on accountability – adding external pressure through social features, coaching, or financial stakes.
 If you’re weighing whether your goals should be habit-based or achievement-based, that distinction shapes which app category fits.

-Here’s the Goal-App Fit Test – a framework we developed to match your primary motivation pattern to the app category most likely to stick.
+Here’s the Goal-App Fit Test – a framework we developed at Goals and Progress to match your primary motivation pattern to the personal goal app category most likely to stick.
 It combines the behavior change technique categories identified by Conroy and colleagues [1] with the goal monitoring research from Harkin and colleagues’ meta-analysis [3].
 Asking these three questions in order works better than browsing app screenshots.

-Goal-App Fit Test is a three-question framework for matching a person’s primary motivation pattern to the goal tracking app category most likely to sustain daily use, based on whether goals are daily or milestone-based, whether the person responds to visual progress or external pressure, and whether one goal or many are being tracked.
+Goal-App Fit Test is a three-question framework developed at Goals and Progress for matching a person’s motivation pattern to the personal goal tracking app category most likely to sustain daily use.
+The three questions cover: whether goals are daily or milestone-based, whether the person responds to visual progress or external pressure, and whether one goal or many are being tracked.

 Question 1: Is your goal daily or milestone-based?
 Daily goals (exercise, reading, meditation) need streak-based habit trackers.
 Milestone goals (run a marathon, save $10,000, launch a business) need project-style planners.